xcp-ng/xcp-ng-org/docs/answerfile.md

 `source` defines the location of the installation repository or a Supplemental Pack.
 There may be multiple 'source' elements.

 `driver-source` defines the source of a Supplemental Pack containing device drivers to be loaded by the installer and included after installation of the main repository.
-It can be

 Repository formats: